-NOTE: If propeller is seized to the shaft and cannot be removed, consult your authorized Mercury Marine dealer.
+NOTE: If propeller is seized to the shaft and cannot be removed, consult your authorized Mercury dealer.

-1. Shift outboard to neutral.

-2. Remove the spark plug leads to prevent the engine from starting.

-- 3. Straighten the bent tabs on the propeller nut retainer (if applicable). - 4.
+- 1. Shift the outboard to neutral. - 2.
+Remove the keys from the ignition and engage the safety stop switch. - 3.
+Straighten the bent tabs on the propeller nut retainer (if applicable). - 4.
 Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.

-Remove the propeller and associated hardware from the propeller shaft.
+5. Remove the propeller and associated hardware from the propeller shaft.